 Very good software is available for numerically solving optimization problems of this sort.
-The NPSOL and SNOPT libraries are available in FOR-TRAN (and C).
-In MATLAB, the fmin function can be used to solve a constrained optimization problem.
+The NPSOL, SNOPT, and IPOPT libraries are available in FOR-TRAN and C. In Python, the scipy.optimize module of SciPy can be used to solve constrained optimization problems.

-2.2 Optimal Control of Systems
+3.2 Optimal Control of Systems